DracoTomes/configsaver/README.md

 Uses nonroot user uid 999 - JSON gets saved to `/configs` which can be mounted to a folder on the host using docker.
 This folder needs to be writable for 999.

 Serves on FastApi default port 8000 - might need port explicitly set for reverse proxies.

+Build script uses podman and expexts a .env file with the REGISTRY variable set